Home FLASHES Preserving Ethnicity- World Nomad Games and India’s participation

 Om Rattan and Veerdavinder Walia won bronze in Men’s -60kg Kurash and +100kg Kurash respectively.

-In Women’s Qazaq Kureshi, India’s Vaishali won bronze in Seniors 48kg category.
+In Women’s Qazaq Kureshi, India’s Vaishali won bronze in the Seniors 48kg category.
 The fifth bronze was won by Annu in Seniors 65kg Qazaq Kureshi.

 A Celebration of Ethnic Culture